 You may also be excited to know that the museum provides middle- and high-school students with aviation and initial aerospace training, including introductory rocketry, all centered on STEM courses made fun.
 As an educator with the Civil Air Patrol, I especially appreciate that.

 Aviation Training Hub

 In a forward-looking plan, the museum (along with The World Heritage Air Museum) now provides a successful workforce development program for youth.
-During my years as a workforce professional, I found that these types of hands-on learning experiences were the most successful learning systems we used with students and young adult from ages 14 through 22.
+During my years as a workforce professional, I found that these types of hands-on learning experiences were the most successful learning systems we used with students and young adults from ages 14 through 22.

 The Tuskegee Museum program's focus is training and certification in aviation maintenance through classroom and hands-on education.
-This is appropriate, since Detroit was the home of Michigan's first commercial airport sometime between 1916 and 1919, promoted and supported by Henry Ford, who built airplane engines for WWI planes and another airport nearby in 1924.
+This is appropriate since Detroit was the home of Michigan's first commercial airport sometime between 1916 and 1919, promoted and supported by Henry Ford, who built airplane engines for WWI planes and another airport nearby in 1924.

 An "Aviation Camp"